 Goldfish Swim School

 The Lure: Get transported to the tropics, thanks to brightly painted murals, tiki-style decor and a snack hut.
 Individual changing rooms and a relaxing viewing area for parents redefine "family friendly."

 The Plunge: No chattering teeth here: The pool is a comfy 90 degrees with an air temperature of 92 degrees.
 Lest you worry about that deep end, the water runs a friendly four feet deep with a two-foot ledge for beginners.

-The Classes: Thirty-minute sessions are divided by age and ability, from babies 4-35 months, toddlers 3-4 years, beginners 5 years and up, and advanced swimmers 4 years and up.
+The Classes: Thirty-minute sessions are divided by age and ability for kids ages 4 months to 12 years.
 Want to enroll more than one child?
 Group sizes are small and lanes are divided to hold different classes, meaning your 10-month-old and 4-year-old could be scheduled at or around the same time.

 The Parent Connection: Moms, dads and caregivers join children up to 35 months in the water, playing games and singing songs with lyrics like, “The babies in the pool go splash, splash, splash” (à la “Wheels on the Bus”).
 An instructor guides parents, demonstrating with a doll and offering hands-on feedback.